Grant592/grant592.github.io/_posts/2022-01-13-jscr-embeddings.md

 After a quick initial load of the data, it became pretty clear that although the paper details and author names had been scraped without an issue, the university associations we're scraped as a single string and not as multiple separate strings for each author.
 Here's one example:
 > 1Physical Effort Laboratory, Sports Center, Federal University of Santa Catarina, Florianópolis, Brazil; and 2Human Performance Laboratory, Faculty of Kinesiology, University of Calgary, Calgary, Alberta, Canada.

 And there were multiple other weird and wonderful ways the numbers were hidden in the text.
 We had to turn to everybody's best friend - Regex.
-Here's what I ended up splitting the text with:
+Here's what I ended up using to split the text:
 ```
 '(^\d+ *(?=[\.
 A-Za-z]*)|; *\d|[; ]+and *\d)')
 ```